Strings for Kids and Taconic Junior Ensemble Faculty

 Heather Münch, violin

 Born and raised in Poultney, Vermont, Heather Münch began playing the violin at the age of five, studying with Rhoda Diehl in Castleton, Vermont.
 Heather has performed in a variety of settings, including orchestral music in Carnegie Hall, and on tour across North America, Europe, and Asia.
 She has held concertmaster positions for the Purchase Symphony Orchestra, Champlain Philharmonic, and the University of Vermont Symphony Orchestra.
 Heather has performed in masterclasses by members of the Kronos Quartet, Emerson String Quartet, Trio Solisti, and Lincoln Center Chamber Music Society.
 Education and access to music are Heather’s key focuses as a musician.
 Her teaching experience includes being on faculty for Face the Music, the country’s only youth ensemble dedicated to studying and performing compositions by living composers; Heather’s favorite teaching experience was with the Charlotte Symphony’s El Sistema-based program, Project Harmony.
-Currently, Heather can be found performing locally with Taconic Music, the Berkshire Symphony, and on occasion with the Albany Symphony Orchestra and Vermont Symphony Orchestra.
-She also teaches General Music at Red Fox Community School.
+Currently, Heather can be found performing locally with Taconic Music, the Berkshire Symphony and Vermont Symphony Orchestra.
+She also teaches General Music at Red Fox Community School and group violin and ukulele classes at Green Mountain Community School.
 Heather received a BM from Castleton University, with a concentration in Violin Performance where she studied with Joana Genova, and a MM from Purchase Conservatory, where she studied on scholarship with Deborah Buck.

 Ariel Rudiakov, viola